arikanlab/MetaPepticon/README.md

 **2. Run MetaPepticon**:
 Execute the following command from your project folder:
 ```
-snakemake -s workflow/Snakefile --resources toxinslot=1 --cores 2 --use-conda
+snakemake -s workflow/Snakefile --resources toxinslot=1 --cores 16 --use-conda
 ```

-**Note**: Adjust the `--cores` value to reflect the number of cores available.
+**Note**: Adjust `--cores` to the number of cores available. `--cores` ensures proper resource allocation for toxicity prediction steps.

 # Outputs
-When MetaPepticon starts, it generates a `results` folder within your project directory, containing both `final` and `intermediate` outputs.
+MetaPepticon generates a `results` folder with two subfolders:

 ## Final outputs
-The `final` folder includes:
-* Anticancer peptide and toxicity prediction results
+`results/final`: Tab delimited tables (.txt), one per sample, including anticancer peptide and toxicity predictions

 ## Intermediate outputs
-`intermediate` folder contains outputs of each step executed by the pipeline.
+`intermediate_files`: Outputs from each each step of the pipeline.